Photography Without a Light Meter

 Although manufacturer’s efforts to incorporate EV values into camera controls did not last long, the system does have value in the way that it distills exposure theory to something more manageable than a confusing jumble of shutter speed and aperture settings.

-At the same time, the Sunny 16 Rule seemed like a more useful basis for learning to shooting without a light meter, but it was too blunt of a tool.
+The Sunny 16 Rule seemed like a more useful basis for learning to shooting without a light meter, but it was too blunt of a tool.
 What else could I come up with?

 Sunny 16 Equivalent Values

 As I pondered the question, I realized that my existing body of photography could serve as one source of insight.
 But I needed to consider its metadata in a more comparable way.
+What I essentially set out to do was to merge the EV system with the Sunny 16 Rule.

-For instance, consider a hypothetical photo shot at ISO 100, 1/250 sec., and f/8.
-If the shutter speed were changed to 1/125—i.e., the full-stop shutter speed setting that’s closest to 1/100, or the fractional inverse of ISO 100—the equivalent aperture for that photo to conform to the Sunny 16 Rule would be f/11.
-Doing that same kind of conversion on all my past photos and deriving a “Sunny 16 equivalent” value made all my photos more comparable.
+For instance, consider a hypothetical exposure made at ISO 100, 1/250 sec., and f/8.
+If I had selected a shutter speed of 1/125 sec.—i.e., the full-stop shutter speed setting that’s closest to 1/100, or the fractional inverse of ISO 100—the aperture would have needed to shift to f/11 in order for it to have been exposed the same way as it was originally.
+Doing that same kind of conversion on all my past photos and deriving a “Sunny 16 equivalent” value for them made all my photos more comparable in a way that was easier for me to remember compared to what the EV system offers.

-The whole idea behind this was to boil the number of variables in play down to one.
+The whole idea behind this was to boil the number of variables in play down to one I could remember.
 When making a decision about exposure settings, I realized it would be far easier for me to think in terms of just one variable, which of course is what the Sunny 16 Rule does in a very general sense.
 If I knew I had ASA 100 film loaded into my camera and that my baseline exposure time was 1/125 sec., for instance, the only variable that was left to consider was aperture.
 If I wanted more or less depth of field, I could set my aperture as appropriate and change the shutter speed reciprocally.

 (I should digress here for a bit and make a note about ASA and ISO.
 Since film is rated using ASA while digital photography tends to use ISO, and since both are more or less interchangeable, I tend to refer to film speed in ASA terms and digital camera sensitivity in ISO terms.)

-EV = log2(100 * [aperture]2 / ([ISO] * [shutter speed]))
+EV = log2(N2 * 100 / (T * S))

+My ultimate goal was not to get lost in computer programming puzzles but rather to learn how to shoot my manual film camera without the help of a light meter.
 The usefulness of my derived “Sunny 16 equivalent” value lies in the fact that it gives me an analytical framework that speaks to me in terms of real camera settings.
 It tells me how I would need to manipulate them when I actually have a non-metered film camera in my hands.
 And it does so more concisely and intuitively than what EV tables and their necessary conversions offer.

 Getting Out and Practicing